kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 - Proper use of the Hetzner private network to minimize latency and remove the need for encryption.
 - Traefik or Nginx as ingress controller attached to a Hetzner load balancer with Proxy Protocol turned on.
 - Automatic HA with the default setting of three control-plane nodes and two agent nodes.
-- Autoscaling nodes by supporting the [kubernetes autoscaler](https://github.com/kubernetes/autoscaler).
+- Autoscaling nodes via the [kubernetes autoscaler](https://github.com/kubernetes/autoscaler).
 - Super-HA: Nodepools for both control-plane and agent nodes can be in different locations.
 - Possibility to have a single node cluster with a proper ingress controller.
 - Can use Klipper as an "on-metal" LB instead of the Hetzner LB.
 - Ability to add nodes and nodepools when the cluster is running.
-- Possibility to turn Longhorn (using either Hetzner volumes or node storage), and/or Hetzner CSI.
+- Possibility to turn on Longhorn (using either Hetzner volumes or node storage), and/or Hetzner CSI.
 - Choose between Flannel (default), Calico, or Cilium as CNI.
-- Tons of flexible configuration options to suit all needs.
+- Flexible configuration options via variables, and an extra Kustomization option.

 _It uses Terraform to deploy as it's easy to use, and Hetzner provides a great [Hetzner Terraform Provider](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs)._